unrealwork/axibase-collector/jobs/examples/nginx.md

 ## Configuring FILE job in Axibase Collector

-Axibase Collector will poll the NGINX status page every 5 seconds and upload the downloaded files into Axibase Time Series Database for parsing.
+Axibase Collector will poll the NGINX status page every 5 seconds and upload the downloaded file into ATSD for parsing.

 ### Create Item List for NGINX servers